 If your employer is in noncompliance of the law, you can easily find out if they have work comp insurance by checking with the Department of Labor’s Insurance Coverage Verification page.

 Contact an Experienced Workers Compensation Lawyer

-The St. Louis Workers Compensation Lawyers at Roskin & Hoffmann, LLC have nearly 50 years of combined Work Comp experience and we have handled some of the most complex Workers Comp cases throughout Missouri.
+The St. Louis Workers Compensation Lawyers at Roskin & Hoffmann, LLC have extensive Work Comp experience and we have handled some of the most complex Workers Comp cases throughout Missouri.
 If you have been injured at work, call our knowledgeable attorneys at (314) 821-9013 or send us a Workers Compensation question.
 We look forward to helping you.
 All communications are returned promptly.

-Workers Compensation Lawyers at Roskin & Hoffmann, LLC based in St. Louis, Missouri have nearly 50 combined years of work comp experience.
+Workers Compensation Lawyers at Roskin & Hoffmann, LLC based in St. Louis, Missouri have extensive work comp experience.
 Learn about employer fraud.